The Backpacker’s Complete Guide to Shkoder, Albania

 How To Get to Shkoder

 The easiest way to get to Shkoder from anywhere in Albania is to get to Tirana and hop on a bus.
 The buses are very frequent and run throughout the day.
-Ignore the schedules that you’ll find online.
+Ignore any schedules that you might find online.
 The buses in Albania basically leave whenever they’re full.
 Shkoder is about 100 kilometers north of Tirana, and the bus ride takes around three hours.

 From Elsewhere in Albania